UditChowdary/Weather-Forecast/README.md

 # Weather-Forecast
-**🌦️ Weather App**

 A simple and responsive web application that allows users to search for real-time weather information for any city using a clean and intuitive UI.

-**📌 Features**
+## 📌 Features

-🔍 Search by City Name
+**🔍 Search by City Name** :

-Users can input any city and instantly receive weather details.
+  - Users can input any city and instantly receive weather details.

-🌡️ Real-Time Weather Data
+**🌡️ Real-Time Weather Data** :

-Fetches live temperature, humidity, wind speed, and more using a weather API.
+  - Fetches live temperature, humidity, wind speed, and more using a weather API.

-🎨 Responsive UI
+**🎨 Responsive UI** :

-Clean and modern design built using HTML, CSS, and JavaScript.
+  - Clean and modern design built using HTML, CSS, and JavaScript.

-⚡ Fast & Lightweight
+**⚡ Fast & Lightweight** :

-Vanilla JavaScript—no frameworks required.
+  - Vanilla JavaScript—no frameworks required.

-**🛠️ Tech Stack**
+## 🛠️ Tech Stack

-HTML5 – App structure
+  - HTML5 – App structure

-CSS3 – Styling and layout
+  - CSS3 – Styling and layout

-JavaScript (Vanilla JS) – API calls and dynamic updates
+  - JavaScript (Vanilla JS) – API calls and dynamic updates

-OpenWeatherMap API (or your weather API of choice)
+  - OpenWeatherMap API (or your weather API of choice)

-**📂 Project Structure**
+## 📂 Project Structure

 <img width="620" height="167" alt="image" src="https://github.com/user-attachments/assets/f0c3ddc4-e1b5-4894-b559-99bc39df9b8b" />

-**🚀 How to Use**
+## 🚀 How to Use

-Open index.html in any browser.
+  - Open index.html in any browser.

-Enter a city name in the search bar.
+  - Enter a city name in the search bar.

-View the fetched weather details instantly.
+  - View the fetched weather details instantly.

-**⚙️ Setup (If Using Your Own API Key)**
+## ⚙️ Setup (If Using Your Own API Key)

-Sign up at OpenWeatherMap and get an API key.
+  - Sign up at OpenWeatherMap and get an API key.

-Open script.js.
+  - Open script.js.

-Replace the placeholder key with your API key:
+  - Replace the placeholder key with your API key:

-const apiKey = "YOUR_API_KEY";
+  - const apiKey = "YOUR_API_KEY";

-Save and refresh the page.
+  - Save and refresh the page.

-**👨‍💻 Author**
+## 👨‍💻 Author

 Udit Chowdary Jasti